-- Connect Greater Madison: 2050 Regional Transportation Plan (RTP) (2022) and previous RTP 2050 Update (2017) - Bicycle Transportation Plan for the Madison Metropolitan Area & Dane County (2015; Facility recommendations updated as part of 2050 RTP) - Bicycle and Pedestrian Crash Study (2018) - Defining the Madison Area Low Stress Bicycle Network And Using it to Build a Better Regional Network (2018) - Congestion Management Process (see Appendix F to the 2050 RTP (2022) and earlier CMP (2011) - Madison Area Intersection Safety Screening Analysis (Phase 1 in 2019 and Phase 2 in 2022) - Regional Intelligent Transportation Systems (ITS) Strategic Plan for the Madison Metropolitan Area (2015) - 2013-2017 Transit Development Plan (TDP) for the Madison Urban Area (to be updated in 2023) - Metro Transit Bus Stop Amenities Study (2018) - Madison Transit Corridor Study Investigating Bus Rapid Transit (BRT) in the Madison Area (2013) - Coordinated Public Transit Human Services Transportation Plan for Dane County (2019) and earlier update
+- Connect Greater Madison: 2050 Regional Transportation Plan (RTP) (2022) and previous RTP 2050 Update (2017) - Bicycle Transportation Plan for the Madison Metropolitan Area & Dane County (2015; Facility recommendations updated as part of 2050 RTP) - Bicycle and Pedestrian Crash Study (2018) - Defining the Madison Area Low Stress Bicycle Network And Using it to Build a Better Regional Network (2018) - Congestion Management Process (see Appendix F to the 2050 RTP (2022) and earlier CMP (2011) - Madison Area Intersection Safety Screening Analysis (Phase 1 in 2019 and Phase 2 in 2022) - Regional Intelligent Transportation Systems (ITS) Strategic Plan for the Madison Metropolitan Area (2015) - 2013-2017 Transit Development Plan (TDP) for the Madison Urban Area (update to be finalized in 2024) - Metro Transit Bus Stop Amenities Study (2018) - Madison Transit Corridor Study Investigating Bus Rapid Transit (BRT) in the Madison Area (2013) - Coordinated Public Transit Human Services Transportation Plan for Dane County (2019) and earlier update

-In addition to the above MPO plans and studies, the Wisconsin Department of Transportation (WisDOT) and City of Madison have undertaken or are in the process of completing special studies focusing on major corridors or areas, specific modes of travel, or other plans.
+In addition to the above MPO plans and studies, the Wisconsin Department of Transportation (WisDOT), City of Madison, and Dane County have undertaken or are in the process of completing special studies focusing on major corridors or areas, specific modes of travel, or other plans.
 These studies help to refine the recommendations in the MPO's Regional Transportation Plan and identify further specific planning issues and priorities that need to be addressed.
 These plans and studies include:

-- WisDOT Connect 2050 Policy Plan (2022) - WisDOT Active Transportation Plan 2050 (underway) - WisDOT Transportation Asset Management Plan: 2020-2029 (2019) - WisDOT Traffic Operations Infrastructure Plan (2008) - WisDOT Wisconsin Arterial Integration Management Plan (2014) - Wisconsin State Rail Plan 2050 (to be completed in 2023) and earlier 2030 plan - Wisconsin State Freight Plan (2022 update and earlier 2018 plan) - Wisconsin Strategic Highway Safety Plan (Update underway and earlier 2018 plan) and Annual State Highway Safety Plans - WisDOT Southwest Region state highway corridor studies, including ongoing major studies for Stoughton Road (USH 51), Beltline (USH 12/14/18/151), and Interstate 39/90/94 (Madison to Portage) - East-West BRT Planning Study (2019) and ongoing BRT Project Design - Metro Transit Network Redesign Study (2022) - City of Madison Vision Zero Action Plan: 2020-2035 (2022) - City of Madison's Madison in Motion Transportation Master Plan (2017)
+- WisDOT Connect 2050 Policy Plan (2022) - WisDOT Active Transportation Plan 2050 (underway) - WisDOT Transportation Asset Management Plan: 2020-2029 (2019) - WisDOT Traffic Operations Infrastructure Plan (2008) - WisDOT Wisconsin Arterial Integration Management Plan (2014) - Wisconsin State Rail Plan 2050 and earlier 2030 plan - Wisconsin State Freight Plan (2022 update and earlier 2018 plan) - Wisconsin Strategic Highway Safety Plan (Update underway and earlier 2018 plan) and Annual State Highway Safety Plans - WisDOT Southwest Region state highway corridor studies, including ongoing major studies for Stoughton Road (USH 51), Beltline (USH 12/14/18/151), and Interstate 39/90/94 (Madison to Portage)

-Annual updates of the Transportation Performance Measures Report have helped highlight trends and issues.
-A report was not issued in 2021 due to COVID-19.
-The MPO is transitioning to an online data dashboard version in 2022-'23.
+- East-West BRT Planning Study (2019) and ongoing BRT Project Design - Metro Transit Network Redesign Study (2022) - City of Madison Vision Zero Action Plan: 2020-2035 (2022) - City of Madison's Madison in Motion Transportation Master Plan (2017) - Annual updates of the Transportation Performance Measures Report have helped highlight trends and issues.
+The MPO transitioned to an online data dashboard version in early 2023.

-The major planning priorities for 2023 and the following couple of years largely focus on completing planning studies recommended in the Connect Greater Madison: 2050 RTP to address identified critical issues, including safety and climate change, and other activities to best position the region to make efficient use of the new formula funding and compete for discretionary funding available under the new federal infrastructure bill.
+The major planning priorities for 2024 and the following couple of years largely focus on completing planning studies recommended in the Connect Greater Madison: 2050 RTP to address identified critical issues, including safety and climate change, and other activities to best position the region to make efficient use of the new formula funding and compete for discretionary funding available under the new federal infrastructure bill.
 These are: